Samir-Mulla/Counter-App/README.md

 # This is my Counter App

-#developed this project to understand the Hooks of reactjs library
+Developed this project to understand the Hooks of reactjs library